jeremykross/recurrent/README.md

 # Recurrent

-Recurrent is a for building functional reactive GUIs in Clojurescript.
+Recurrent is a library for building functional reactive GUIs in Clojurescript.

 ## Intro